DrGBL/HLA_UKB/DNA_Nexus/README.md

 ***03.check_missing.R***: this is an R function provided to find participants for which the pipeline failed, and needs to be recalled.
 Using our setting (i.e. low priority job), an average of 1% of jobs were cancelled and needed to be restarted.
 This assumes that you have downloaded the batches obtained from step 02 above in your local cluster.

-***04.check_missing_calls.R***: this is a second function where sometimes the DNA Nexus job was killed before HLA calls were finished, but after a folder was created for a participant's results.
+***04.check_missing_calls.R***: this is a second function to check for situation where the DNA Nexus job was killed before HLA calls were finished, but after a folder was created for a participant's results.
 This was also rare (included in the 1% figure above).
 These also need to be restarted.